Two women standing together with rows of green seedlings in the foreground.

 Contact Us

-Gustavo A. Hernández Polanco, Country Director
+Gustavo A. Hernández Polanco, Senior Director and Legal Representative

 Country Context

 Guatemala’s mountainous landscape is one of the most biodiverse rainforest systems in Central America, and the country owes its name to a native Nahuatl word, cuauhtēmallān, which means “place of many trees.”
 Despite its rich biodiversity, many Guatemalans are food insecure.
-Although roughly one-third of Guatemalans are employed in agriculture, the country does not yet produce enough food to meet demand.
-More than 55 percent of the population lives in poverty and has limited access to food, health care, education and economic opportunities, with rural and Indigenous people particularly vulnerable.
+Although nearly one-third of Guatemalans are employed in agriculture, the country does not yet produce enough food to meet demand.
+More than half of the population lives in poverty and has limited access to food, health care, education and economic opportunities, with rural and Indigenous people particularly vulnerable.

 Our Response